solana-foundation/developer-content/content/courses/tokens-and-nfts/token-program.md

 ### Challenge

 Now it's your turn to build something independently.
-Create an application that Now it's your turn to build something independently.
 Create an application that allows a user to create a new mint, create a token account, and mint tokens.